ngorchakova/jvmwarstories/_posts/2017-06-29-spark-manage-number-of-executors.md

 > spark.dynamicAllocation.executorIdleTimeout: If dynamic allocation is enabled and an executor has been idle for more than this duration, the executor will be removed [more](https://spark.apache.org/docs/1.6.1/job-scheduling.html#resource-allocation-policy)

 So, spark removes executor only if it doesn't receive any task for a while.
-As there is always a chance that working with a task from micro-batch will be assigned to executor, it will be unlikely removed.
+As there is always a chance that a task from micro-batch will be assigned to executor, it will be unlikely removed.

 ## Manual allocation